basisai/examples/binary_class/README.md

 ## Goals
 At the end of the tutorial, the user will be able to
-- set up pipelines in Bedrock
+- set up a training pipeline in Bedrock
 - monitor the training
 - deploy a model endpoint in HTTPS
 - query the endpoint